grv1793/youtubevideos/README.md

 http://127.0.0.1:3000/portal/youtubeapi/youtubevideoapikey/

-Adding/Deletion of api keys can be done in runtime some of the PI Keys that can be used are:
+Adding/Deletion of api keys can be done in runtime some of the API Keys that can be used are:
 1. AIzaSyAv5hny1k5pP59AhnyePiANcAhAImOuiiU
 2. AIzaSyBDBKr6k0acy5RfoyAXhKf1gWikeZQOfUw
 3. AIzaSyDUzlTQ-ZkNxSrOTpWqhUfACANuJ8G77n8
 4. AIzaSyB-lY-psYHDqny-UhnlT4QyaP5HLMhEX3U

+Note: Videos data will be stored post addition of above API Keys in Django portal

-You will see that API keys will be automatically set to InActive in portal
+You will see that API keys will be automatically set to InActive in portal.
 ~~~

 ~~~
 Save youtube videos after every 10 seconds

-you can see the logs using this command:
+Once you have configured the API Keys in Portal you can see the logs using this command:
 -> docker-compose logs --tail="all" -f save_latest_video_content_command

 Implementation:
-1. added management command to execute this
+1. added django management command to execute this
 2. management command executed in docker container
 3. Check file youtubevideos/ytdvideo/youtubeapi/management/commands/savelatestvideosyoutubecommand.py
 4. Fetches videos data from youtube apis